How “Imbalanced Domestic Trade” disrupts a closed economy

 Section 0: For Keynesian macroeconomists: Description of the one assumption different from Keynes’ analysis

-Section 1: Defines “Trade imbalance” in a closed economy.
+Section 1: “Trade imbalance” in a closed economy.

 Section 2: International Trade Analysis: How Trade imbalance has long been known to negatively affect international trade.
 Later Section 3 will show how a closed economy can similarly be affected.

-Section 3: Explains how “trade imbalance” can happen in a closed economy.
+Section 3: How “trade imbalance” can happen in a closed economy.

 Section 4: Some economic consequences explained by this analysis that present macroeconomics does not easily explain.